fabasoad/fabasoad/README.md

 and solving complex problems.
 Also, I play guitar, enjoy gym and love watching movies.

-- :purple_heart: Currently, I enjoy building, creating, maintaining and improving GitHub Actions.
+:purple_heart: Currently, I enjoy building, creating, maintaining and improving GitHub Actions.
 It is my passion and this occupies majority of my time at work as well as owning GitHub Actions OSS projects ([see here](https://github.com/marketplace?query=fabasoad)).

-My skill set:
+What I can do:
 - :art: Creating scalable frontend projects using React, TypeScript, SASS, webpack and yarn/npm/pnpm ([business-card](https://github.com/fabasoad/business-card)).
 - :cloud: Creating infrastructure projects using Terraform and AWS